 “Okay Doc… I can spare a few minutes, but then I have to go finish prepping for my mission.
 I’m shipping out soon.”

 “Excellent… If you’ll follow me I have an office setup where we can talk in private,” she said trying to keep her excitement in check.
-Most times when she requested face-to-face interviews with Spartans they were usually resistant and didn’t want to talk unless they were ordered to.
+Most times when she requested face-to-face interviews with Spartans they were resistant and didn’t want to talk unless ordered to.
 She cherished the opportunities when she got a chance to do an actual interview session.

-Michael kept a gap between them, as he followed the doctor, as to not make her feel uncomfortable as most people got uncomfortable by the towering size of the Spartans.
+Michael kept a gap between them, as he followed the doctor, as to not make her uncomfortable as most people got uncomfortable by the towering size of the Spartans.
 Entering the doctor’s office, he noticed just a desk with chairs on each side and a computer terminal on the desk.
-He quickly sat down on the chair that the doctor offered, settling in as the doctor took her seat on the other side of the desk from him.
+He sat down on the chair the doctor offered, settling in as the doctor took her seat on the other side of the desk from him.

 Reeves didn’t waste her opportunity as she quickly started off the conversation, “So Michael… How are you feeling these days?”